Trails and Tales of Yosemite

 Explore the majestic Central Sierra and learn its fascinating history

-This truly one-of-a-kind guide leads you to more than 60 of the best walks and hikes among the spectacular scenery of Yosemite Park and the surrounding Sierra, an area larger than MaryLand and Delaware combined.
-This comprehensive book features the Less traveled traiLs as weLL as some popular classics.
+This truly one-of-a-kind guide leads you to more than 60 of the best walks and hikes among the spectacular scenery of Yosemite Park and the surrounding Sierra, an area larger than Maryland and Delaware combined.
+This comprehensive book features the Less traveled trails as well as some popular classics.

 Trails & Tales of Yosemite & the Central Sierra will guide you to the best Sequoia groves, hidden waterfalls, most gorgeous canyons and wildflower blooms, most rewarding peaks to climb and other superb adventures.